AbrahamArellano/advanced-rag-mloeks/README.md

 The solution leverages the following AWS services and technologies:

-- Amazon EKS: Hosts the Mistral LLM model
+- Amazon EKS: Hosts the Llama3 LLM model
 - vLLM and Ray: Used for efficient inference
 - Amazon OpenSearch Serverless: Stores vector embeddings of user queries and real-time input data
 - AWS Lambda: Generates random timestamped logs